dbt-labs/docs.getdbt.com/website/docs/docs/integrate/quickstart-semantic-layer.md

 <details>
   <summary>How are you storing my data?</summary>
   <div>
-    <div>dbt does not store your data.
-We temporarily ingest the data from the data warehouse, pass it to connecting tool, and then drop the data.</div>
+    <div>dbt does not store your data, we temporarily ingest the data from the data warehouse, pass it to connecting tool, and then drop the data.</div>
   </div>
 </details>
 <details><summary>Is the dbt Semantic Layer open source?</summary>
   <div>
     <div>Some components of the dbt Semantic Layer are open source like dbt-core, the dbt_metrics package, and the BSL licensed dbt-server.
-The dbt Proxy Server (what is actually compiling the dbt code) and the Metadata API are not.
-During public preview, the dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise).
-Team and Enterprise accounts will be able to set up the Semantic Layer and Metadata API in the integrated tool to import metric definition.
+The dbt Proxy Server (what is actually compiling the dbt code) and the Metadata API are not open source. <br></br>

+During public preview, the dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise). <br></br>

+Team and Enterprise accounts will be able to set up the Semantic Layer and Metadata API in the integrated tool to import metric definition.<br></br>

 Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse pre-populated dbt metrics in external tools, which requires access to the Metadata API.</div></div>
 </details>
 <details>
     <summary>The <code>dbt_metrics_calendar_table</code> does not exist or is not authorized?</summary>
   <div>
     <div>All metrics queries are dependent on either the <code>dbt_metrics_calendar_table</code> or a custom calendar set in the users <code>dbt_project.yml</code>.
 If you have not created this model in the database, these queries will fail and you'll most likely see the following error message:

-<code>Object DATABASE.SCHEMA.DBT_METRICS_DEFAULT_CALENDAR does not exist or not authorized.</code>
+<code>Object DATABASE.SCHEMA.DBT_METRICS_DEFAULT_CALENDAR does not exist or not authorized.</code><br></br>

 <b>Fix</b>